salesforce-misc/mulesoft-json-logger/README.md

 4. Ensure that the you have the name and credentials configured in your settings.xml to the exchange servers in the POM
 5. Run mvn deploy

+## Release Notes

+### 18th September 2024

+* Updated dependencies to fix vulnerabilities and and moved MUnit extensions to test scope as dependencies were being packaged with the JSON Logger which was adding ~50mb to deployable Mule jars

 ## Support disclaimer

 In case you haven't noticed the type of license for the source code, this is provided as a side project under MIT open source license which means it won't be officially supported by MuleSoft as it is considered a custom connector.